 The two most important elements of budget management are:

 - Separating your personal budget from your business budget.
 Keeping your personal and business finances separate can make recordkeeping easier and may help protect your personal assets.
-You should also consider keeping a separate checking account, credit card and budget for your business.
+You should also consider keeping a separate current account, credit card and budget for your business.
 Separating these finances will make tax time simpler, help you create business credit history as well as help you protect your personal finances and better understand your business’s financial position.

 - Knowing the basics of business accounting, and, if possible given your financial situation, working with a good financial consultant or accountant.
 Increasing your financial knowledge and relying on the help of an expert can help you avoid mistakes and even detect fraud.